harshag24/harshag24.github.io/_pages/about.md

 Previously, I interned at Pheme Software Pvt.
 Ltd as a Python Developer, where I contributed to the development of an AI-based online examination system that reduced cheating incidents by 20% and increased user engagement by 40%.

 ### 🌟 Project Highlights
-  - Developed a framework using CNNs to classify EEG patterns indicative of harmful brain activity, achieving 81.92% accuracy with EfficientNetB2.
   - Created an on-device Disaster Scene Parsing and Detection system, awarded 3rd prize at the 2nd Khoury Annual Project Pitch-A-thon.
-  - Implemented a Personalized GIF-based Reply Recommendation System, increasing prediction accuracy by 45% using the Large Language Model – Llama.
+  - Implemented a Personalized GIF-based Reply Recommendation System, increasing prediction accuracy by 45% using transformers.
   - Proposed a "One-vs-All" methodology for classifying cassava leaf diseases, achieving 85.64% accuracy and published the research on IEEE Xplore.
   - Developed a heart failure prediction model using machine learning with an exploratory data analysis approach, achieving significant recognition in the 2021 International Conference on Intelligent Technologies.
   - Designed a pneumonia detection system using image processing and deep learning techniques, showcased at the 2021 International Conference on Artificial Intelligence and Smart Systems.